Lapland

 "There's no such thing as bad weather, just unsuitable clothing," they say in the north, and with good reason.
 So that you don't have to bring an extra suitcase full of clothes and to ensure that you are dressed for the outdoors, we provide all team members with overalls, ski gloves, and snowshoes suitable for -30 °C. However, base layers are essential, either synthetic or wool, but cotton is better avoided in this climate.
 Depending on how cold it is, one base layer may be enough, but in colder weather, you may want to add a middle layer, either synthetic (such as a fleece sweater) or wool, and an extra down jacket may be useful.
 A thinner fleece glove is also a good idea under your ski gloves, and you should also bring proper ski socks, which are not made of cotton.
 And for children and those who get cold easily, we recommend the balaclava-type cap so that their faces are also protected against the weather.

 At this camp, instead of admiring the Arctic Circle winter wonderland from your hotel room window, you'll slip into your overalls and snowsuit and get a taste of life in the great outdoors.
 We use snowmobiles, snowshoes, skis and husky sleds to traverse snow-covered pine forests and frozen lakes.
-At the reindeer farm, a local Sami introduces us to how deers live in this climate and we try ourselves at ice fishing, cooking our catch over an open fire.
-In the evening, we relax from the day's adventures in the sauna and heated hot tub, while admiring the Northern Lights - and who knows, maybe even an arctic fox will venture out for a moment.
+We experience first-hand what it's like to live in the Arctic winter, far from civilisation and close to nature.
+We will also try ice-fishing, in lucky cases we will prepare our catch in the open air over an open fire, and if we don't catch anything, we will feast on specialities made from moose hunted by our host.
+In the evenings, we relax from our daytime adventures in the sauna and heated hot tub, admiring the northern lights.

 You need insurance that is valid in Finland.
 Contact us and we'll help find the best option for you.

 Lapland's wilderness is so pure and untouched that you can drink not only from the streams, but also from the still waters.
 The exceptional quality of local ingredients is also guaranteed.
-Three meals a day are part of the package, and our host Pete will make sure we get a good taste of the local cuisine on the way: fish and moose soups, reindeer steaks, moose burgers and really filling breakfasts are waiting for us, to make sure to have energy for the day's activities.
-In addition to incredibly pure water, we'll be enjoying teas and syrups made from forest fruits.
-At the airport you will have the opportunity to buy anything else you might need.
+Three meals a day are part of the package, and our host Petri (who hasn't bought fish or meat from a shop in 20 years) will make sure we get a good taste of the local cuisine on the way: fish and reindeer soups, reindeer steaks, moose burgers and hearty breakfasts are all on offer, so we'll be sure to have energy for the day's activities.
+As well as incredibly clean water, there will be teas, coffees and syrups made from forest fruits and rhubarb in the pantry.
+Upon arrival, you will have the opportunity to buy anything else you might want in Ivalo's supermarket.

 This is a very small group tour with a maximum of 6 people who will be accompanied by a GoBeyond guide.
 This small number ensures that we can tailor the programme to the needs of the group.
 This trip is mainly intended for families - if you want to join one of our trips on your own, contact us so we can find the best adventure tour for you.